Police have video of Toronto mayor, won't detail contents

 Ford said in May he could not comment on "a video that I have never seen or does not exist."

-Ford, previously a cost-cutting councillor on a divided Toronto city council, was elected mayor in 2010, and he insists he will run again when his term expires next year.
+Ford, previously a cost-cutting councilor on a divided Toronto city council, was elected mayor in 2010, and he insists he will run again when his term expires next year.

 NO CHARGES AGAINST FORD